Roshan1299/Flask/README.md

 ## How to Play

 - Select a difficulty level (1-4) when prompted.
-Each difficulty level corresponds to a different set of flask configurations -The game will display the flasks in the terminal.
+Each difficulty level corresponds to a different set of flask configurations
+- The game will display the flasks in the terminal.
 Each flask can hold up to a specified number of chemicals, and some flasks may already be sealed.
--To make a move, select a source flask (where chemicals are moved from) and a destination flask (where chemicals are moved to).
+- To make a move, select a source flask (where chemicals are moved from) and a destination flask (where chemicals are moved to).
 You can type EXIT at any time to end the game.

 ## Game Rules

--Each flask can hold a limited number of chemicals (typically 3).
+- Each flask can hold a limited number of chemicals (typically 3).
--The chemicals are represented by different colors.
+- The chemicals are represented by different colors.
--You can transfer chemicals between flasks, but you cannot:
+- You can transfer chemicals between flasks, but you cannot:
-  -Pour chemicals from an empty or sealed flask.
+  - Pour chemicals from an empty or sealed flask.
-  -Pour into a full or sealed flask.
+  - Pour into a full or sealed flask.
-  -Pour chemicals into the same flask.
+  - Pour chemicals into the same flask.
--The game ends when the specified number of flasks are sealed with chemicals, or if you exit the game.
+- The game ends when the specified number of flasks are sealed with chemicals, or if you exit the game.

 ## Example Output
 ## Customizing the Game